Toxic combination

 Warning

-A toxic combination refers to a resulting set of permissions or roles that, when granted together to a single user could lead to a potential security risk.
-These combinations can enable unauthorized access, fraud, data breaches, or other malicious activities for example.
+A toxic combination refers to a set of permissions or roles that, when granted together to a single user, could lead to a potential security risk.
+These combinations can enable unauthorized access, fraud, data breaches, or other malicious activities, for example.

-1. Click on the Provisioning icon in the top menu bar of the HelloID admin dashboard.
+Provisioning icon in the top toolbar of the admin dashboard.

 Option